 After the host has reported itself successfully to orcharhino, it appears on the discovered hosts page.
 The Name column shows the generated name as well as an icon indicating when the host reported itself (details appear if the cursor is hovered over the icon).
 The default name of a newly discovered host is generated from its MAC-address.
 The prefix of the name can be customised in the Discovered section on the settings page by modifying the Hostname prefix setting.
 By clicking on the provisional host name, facts about the discovered host are shown.
 These facts can be used for generating the final host name upon provisioning.
 Refreshing of this data can be done in two ways.
 Either from orcharhino by clicking on the Refresh facts button (the Provision button must be expanded for that).
 Or from the host itself by clicking on the aforementioned Resend button provided by the booted Foreman Discovery Image.

 At this stage, the hosts are discovered, but not yet deployed.
 A discovered host can be deployed by clicking on the Provision button.
 In the upcoming pop-up you may specify a Host Group to provision the host as well as the organization and the location.
 Then you can either click Create Host to start the provisioning (given there are no problems with the settings) or hit Customize Host to get to the Provision Host form, which is similar to the create host page.
 If a Host Group was selected, the Provision Host form is prefilled with the values defined in the Host Group.

 There is also the possibility to automatically provision discovered hosts.
-It is essential that least one Discovery rule has been defined and matches the host that should be provisioned.
+Ensure you define at least one Discovery rule which matches the host that you want to provision.